willcheung/CalAutobot/replit.md

 # Calendar AI - Text to Calendar Events Service

 ## Overview
-Calendar AI is a Flask-based web application designed to transform unstructured text (emails, documents, itineraries) into structured calendar events using AI.
-It integrates with Google Calendar for automatic event creation and offers a modern interface for managing extracted events.
-The project aims to streamline event organization, reduce manual data entry, and enhance productivity for users by leveraging advanced AI capabilities to interpret and schedule their daily information.
+Calendar AI is a Flask-based application that turns unstructured inputs (emails, documents, screenshots, itineraries) into structured Google Calendar events via OpenAI extraction.
+It provides a web dashboard, Gmail ingestion pipeline, and Chrome extension so users can review, edit, and automatically sync detected events.
+The goal is to reduce manual data entry while keeping a clear audit trail of the original content.

 ## User Preferences
 Preferred communication style: Simple, everyday language.